ArudoPE/paselys/README.md

 # paselys
-A personal project of a travel agency website
+A personal project of a travel agency landing page